gadiluna/SAFE/README.md

 @inproceedings{massarelli2018safe,
-  title={SAFE: Self-Attentive Function Embeddings for Binary Similarity}, author={Massarelli, Luca and Di Luna, Giuseppe Antonio and Petroni, Fabio and Querzoni, Leonardo and Baldoni, Roberto}, booktitle={To Appear in: Proceedings of 16th Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA)}, year={2019}
+  title={SAFE: Self-Attentive Function Embeddings for Binary Similarity}, author={Massarelli, Luca and Di Luna, Giuseppe Antonio and Petroni, Fabio and Querzoni, Leonardo and Baldoni, Roberto}, booktitle={Proceedings of 16th Conference on Detection of Intrusions and Malware & Vulnerability Assessment (DIMVA)}, year={2019}
 }
 ```